-This section describes how to use TFTP on a PC to install the router software.
+This section describes how to use TFTP on a PC to install the access server software.

-Note To use an rcp application, follow this same procedure, but substitute rcp for TFTP in the instructions; for example, use the copy rcp flash command instead of the copy tftp flash command.
+Note To use an RCP application, follow this same procedure, but substitute RCP for TFTP in the instructions; for example, use the copy rcp flash command instead of the copy tftp flash command.